-Condition - In our review of 60 out of 4,221 participant case files, we noted the following:
+Condition - In our review of 60 out of 4,455 participant case files, we noted the following:

-- For 10 participants, there was no evidence of completed applications. - For 9 participants, the application had not been processed in a timely manner. - For 13 participants, there was no documentation in the case file supporting the verification of income requirements. - For 9 participants, there was no documentation in the case files that the applicant had provided a social security card. - For 9 participants, there was no documentation in the case files supporting verification of the citizenship or immigration status requirements. - For 31 participants, there was no evidence that a recertification had been performed within 12 months. - For 38 participants, there was no evidence that a review and approval of the eligibility determination had been performed. - DHS was unable to provide 22 participant case files for review.
+- For 1 participant, there was no evidence of completed applications. - For 3 participants, the application had not been processed in a timely manner. - For 3 participants, there was no documentation in the case file supporting the verification of income requirements. - For 37 participants, there was no evidence that a recertification had been performed within 12 months. - For 45 participants, there was no evidence that a review and approval of the eligibility determination had been performed. - DHS was unable to provide 13 participant case files for our review.

-Context - This is a condition identified per review of DHS' compliance with the specified requirements using a statistically valid sample.
+Context - This is a condition identified per review of DHS's compliance with the specified requirements using a statistically valid sample.

-Effect - Noncompliance with program requirements could result in disallowances of costs and program participants could be receiving benefits that they are not entitled to receive.
+Effect - Noncompliance with program requirements could result in disallowances of costs and participants could be receiving benefits that they are not entitled to receive.